Eyouel90/Feeder-Tester/README.md

 ## Project Goal

 To succesfully launch the application all the testing will need to pass and complete.
 Using the guide of the former devloper comments, each testing was written and developed.

+## How to Open

+To access the project, clone the repository.
+Under the parent folder, open the index.html file with your preferred web browser.
+ENJOY!

 ## Credits